StartfundInc/erc-refundable-token-standard/proposal-refundable-token-erc-2000.md

 This function should run differently for buyers and sellers.

 2.1 [Seller]
 - The seller calls this function to be escrow-ready.
-Seller's token ownership(balance) will be transferred to escrow-contract and the escrow balance will be (Seller: amount, Buyer: 0).
+Seller's token ownership(balance) will be transferred to escrow-contract and the escrow balance should be `(Seller: amount, Buyer: 0)`.
 - The seller can call this function multiple times depending on implementation, but preferred just one time.

 2.2 [Buyer]
 - When escrow is running (not successful or failed), the buyer can call this function to deposit funds into the escrow account.
-- The escrow balance will be (Seller: amount x exchange-rate, Buyer: amount).
+- The escrow balance should be  `(Seller: amount X exchange-rate, Buyer: amount)`.
 The Buyer: the amount will be used for the refund process.
-- Once it is a success, the seller's escrow balance will be (Seller: -= amount x exchange-rate, Buyer: += amount).
+- In a successful scenario, the seller's escrow balance should be `(Seller: -= amount x exchange-rate, Buyer: += amount)`.

 3. **escrowRefund**